 I live in Greenville, South Carolina, but my northern roots run deep.
 (Ohio’s long, cold winters, however, I have yet to miss.)
 Since I don’t start to warm up until temps hit 80, I relish the South's sunny days.
 I like to spend time with family and friends, listen to others’ stories, indulge in a Chicago-style pizza or homemade blackberry pie, and, with shameful inconsistency, lace up my Nikes for a long-distance run.

 Since age 21, I’ve taught high school in American public schools, private schools, and home-school co-ops—in addition to one challenging and humbling summer overseas.
 I LOVE teenagers, and I like all-things English, so the combination makes a beautiful mix.
 When I’m not consumed with grading essays, brainstorming lessons, or tweaking curriculum, I edit to help other writers tell their stories better.
-And, when I’m able to disentangle myself from the clutches of procrastination, I try to write my own.
+And, when I’m able to disentangle myself from the clutches of procrastination, I try, with the help of a graduate-school creative-writing program and the encouragement of some faithful friends, to craft my own.

 Because I believe there’s power in story.
 Even when it’s bittersweet—as mine now is.
 In 2013, my effervescent firstborn daughter, Jenna, ended her life without warning at age 14.
 Healing from the grief of Jenna’s absence and the trauma of one dark night may take a lifetime.
 But I’m not giving up.
 I’m choosing to fight…and share the message now engraved on my heart and mind: